roelandordelman/mediasuite-website/_help/privacy-statement.markdown

 If you have questions about our processing of your personal data, or if you want to make use of one or more of your legal rights, then contact:

-- Our privacy officer, who is available via: [Webmaster](mailto:privacy@beeldengeluid.nl)
+- Our privacy officer, who is available via: [privacy@beeldengeluid.nl](mailto:privacy@beeldengeluid.nl)